-Before their first review, approximately one-third (32%) of doctors thought RPR would be useful and one-quarter that it would not be useful.
+Before their first review, approximately one-third (31%) of doctors thought RPR would be useful and slightly fewer than one-third (29%) that it would not be useful.
 Many doctors saw RPR as a form of assessment and felt anxious about the practice visit.

-After their review, nearly three-quarters (72%) of doctors agreed it was a positive experience.
-Doctors said they changed their opinions about RPR because it provided reassurance about their practice, they valued the opportunity to have an objective perspective on their practice from a senior colleague, and/or they learnt about new development opportunities.
+After their review, over half (57%) of doctors agreed it was a positive experience.
+Doctors said they changed their opinions about RPR as it provided reassurance about their practice, they valued the opportunity to have an objective perspective on their practice from a senior colleague, and/or learnt about new development opportunities.

-Over half (56%) of responding doctors would recommend RPR to their colleagues: Overall, the RPR ratings doctors received were not associated with whether they would recommend RPR to a colleague.
+Over half (56%) of responding doctors would recommend RPR to a colleague.
+Whether or not doctors would recommend RPR to a colleague was not associated with their RPR ratings.